PrimalNinja/Primal/README.md

 ALMOST... as of May 2023, the first couple of platforms have almost been completed ready for testing.
 The rest of Target Platform Batch 1 is in various states of completeness.

+Building Primal (in Windows)

+Method 1.
+Place sjasmplus.exe in the sjasmplus folder.
+From the MSDOS commandline run sj.bat.

+Method 2.
+Place rasm.exe in the rasm folder.
+From the MSDOS commandline run rasm.bat. (note: the relocation table features of sjasmplus are not yet supported so use Method 1 for now)

+All components will be built in a flash!

+Coding Applications for Primal

+With the exception of loader which should be built to the target platform's best load address (this won't be relocated), applications should be built with org #0000.

 - Julian